sebamarynissen/simtropolis-channel/README.md

 ### Custom variants

 If your package contains custom variants - for example such as choosing a texture variant - then you will have to write the variant metadata yourself using the interpolation technique as shown above.
-Note that this is either all or nothing: as soon as the channel sees that you have defined `variants` yourself, it will no longer perform any automatic generation.
+Note that this is either all or nothing: as soon as the channel sees that you have defined `variants` yourself, it will no longer perform any automatic generation of the builtin variants such as the nightmode.

 However, as you can derive from above, the most common cases are covered, so as long as you stick to the conventions as explained, you will need to write minimal metadata to handle variants.